casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

         );
     }

-To run the tests, issue the following command in the `erc20 project folder <https://github.com/casper-ecosystem/erc20>`_:
+To run the tests, issue the following command in the project folder, `erc20 <https://github.com/casper-ecosystem/erc20>`_:

 .. code-block:: bash

     make test

-The project contains a `Makefile <https://github.com/casper-ecosystem/erc20/blob/master/Makefile>`_, a custom build script that compiles the contract before running tests.
-The Makefile compiles the contract crate in *release* mode and copies the `contract.wasm` file to the `tests/wasm <https://github.com/casper-ecosystem/erc20/tree/master/testing/tests/wasm>`_ directory.
-In practice, that means you only need to run a single command during development, which is *make test*.
+The project contains a `Makefile <https://github.com/casper-ecosystem/erc20/blob/master/Makefile>`_, which is a custom build script that compiles the contract before running tests in *release* mode.
+Then, the script copies the `contract.wasm` file to the `tests/wasm <https://github.com/casper-ecosystem/erc20/tree/master/testing/tests/wasm>`_ directory.
+In practice, you only need to run a single command during development, which is *make test*.

 Configuring the Test Package
 ------------------------------

-First, we define a `tests` package in the `tests/Cargo.toml <https://github.com/casper-ecosystem/erc20/blob/master/testing/tests/Cargo.toml>`_ file.
+In this project, we define a `tests` package using the `tests/Cargo.toml <https://github.com/casper-ecosystem/erc20/blob/master/testing/tests/Cargo.toml>`_ file.

 .. code-block:: toml